You may think that avoiding spam filters is the holy grail of email marketing, but it’s not that complicated.

 Personalising your content can do wonders for your email marketing.
 Not only because it delivers relevant content to your audience but also inserts metadata in your emails with more than your subscribers’ emails.

-It’s a clear sign that you know this person, and not only an email scrapped from somewhere.
+It’s a clear sign that you know this person, not just an email scrapped from somewhere.

 Some ESPs may send captcha tests or reply emails with links to verify that you’re an actual sender and not an automated system or a bot.